hwong103/bayesian-ab-tester/SUPABASE_SETUP.md

 - Each user can only access their own test results
 - Data is stored securely in your Supabase project
 - No sensitive information is stored in the database

+## Troubleshooting

+If you encounter the error "Anonymous sign-ins are disabled":
+1. Follow the "Enabling Anonymous Authentication" steps above
+2. Save your Supabase configuration again in the calculator
+3. Try syncing again